eoinkelly/notes/haskell/layout-whitespace-indentation.md

 -- because `if` is not a layout keyword.

--- This only happes in do blocks but to avoid issues you should always indent -- the then and else part of an if expression a bit more than the `if` part.
+-- This only happens in do blocks but to avoid issues you should always indent -- the 'then' and 'else' part of an if expression a bit more than the `if` part.
 ```

 # Functions and if-then-else are "One line" in Haskell